valeriangalliat/blog/public/2016/03/looking-back-at-2015.md

-It will be hard to make 2016 even more awesome, but I'm happy I quickly found a stable situation that gives me peace of mind, and I think like enjoy this for a while, focusing more on programming and playing music.
+It will be hard to make 2016 even more awesome, but I'm happy I quickly found a stable situation that gives me peace of mind, and I think like enjoying this for a while, focusing more on programming and playing music.